cased/kit/README.md

 ## kit-powered Features & Utilities

+As both demonstrations of this library, and as standalone products, `kit` ships with MIT-licensed, CLI-based pull request review and summarization features.

 ### PR Reviews

-As both of a demonstration of this library, and as a standalone product, `kit` includes a MIT-licensed, CLI-based pull request reviewer that ranks with the better closed-source paid options, but at a fraction of the cost with cloud models.
+The pull request reviewer ranks with the better closed-source paid options, but at a fraction of the cost with cloud models.
 At Cased we use `kit` extensively with models like Sonnet 4 and gpt4.1, paying just for the price of tokens.